Zhaopudark/PSComputerManagementZp/Docs/APIs/README.md

 - **Description**

-    Append a path to the current process level `$Env:PATH`.
+    Add a path to the current process level `$Env:PATH`.
-    Before appending, the function will check and de-duplicate the current process level `$Env:PATH`.
+    Before adding, the function will check and de-duplicate the current process level `$Env:PATH`.
+    The default behavior is to prepending.
+If the switch `-IsAppend` is specified, the path will be appended.
 - **Parameter** `$Path`

     The path to be appended.
+- **Parameter** `$IsAppend`

+    If the switch is specified, the path will be appended.
 - **Example**

     Add-PathToCurrentProcessEnvPath -Path 'C:\Program Files\Git\cmd'